 The A.I.S.E.
-Enzyme Safety Task Force is a cross industry group of detergent manufacturing companies and enzyme suppliers whose aim is to promote the safe handling of enzymes used in the detergent products in Europe.
+Enzyme Safety Working Group is a cross industry group of detergent manufacturing companies and enzyme suppliers whose aim is to promote the safe handling of enzymes used in the detergent products in Europe.

-The Task Force runs a series of short webinars covering the fundamentals of enzyme safety and the risk management measures required for the safe manufacturing of enzyme containing detergent products.
+The Working Group runs a series of short webinars covering the fundamentals of enzyme safety and the risk management measures required for the safe manufacturing of enzyme containing detergent products.

 Each interactive webinar is led by a member of the A.I.S.E.
-Enzyme Safety Task Force and lasts approximately 45 minutes (incl.
+Enzyme working Group and lasts approximately 45 minutes (incl.
 Q&A).